-- Impact of their MS on family and friends
+- Not being a burden on family and friends

 Personal treatment plan

-1. The use of MS-specific therapies and treatments (which is explored in more detail in the sections below).
+- The use of MS-specific therapies and treatments (which are explored in more detail in the sections below).

-2. Additional therapies or treatments to help with symptoms that people may experience due to their MS are outlined in more detail in the LIVING WITH MS section.
+- Additional therapies and treatments to help with symptoms that people may experience due to their MS (which are outlined in more detail in the LIVING WITH MS section).